supertypeai/sectors-kb/recipe/quick_start_in_python/01_list_all_subsectors.md

 print(data)
 ```

-The code above basically retrieve all the list of companies from all subsectors.
+The code above basically retrieves all the list of companies from all subsectors.
 You should be able to see the output like below:

 ```
 [['financing-service', 'BFIN.JK'],